willhansen/RoyaltyOffRevenueLicense/README.md

 ### Why even limit it at all?

 There need to be limits to prevent someone from fixing a typo and changing the royalty distribution to give them all the money.
-Such a change would probably not be accepted to be merged back into the main project, but even having forks of a project with such changes would not be ideal.
+Such a change would probably not be accepted to be merged back into the main project, but even having forks of a project with such changes would cause problems.

 ### A well-defined process for adding royalties for additional contribution to a project